Skip to Content

 Tressa Jamil

-Juicy, tender, and delicious lamb is ideal when craving something out of the ordinary.
-Our pan-seared lamb shoulder chop recipe is versatile and pairs well with almost any cuisine
+Juicy and tender lamb is an ideal way to change up your dinner routine.
+Our pan-seared lamb shoulder chop recipe is versatile and pairs well with any cuisine.

 Total Time 50 minutes